DrYenyen/How-to-region-change-remarry-or-merge-Games-Updates-and-DLC/README.md

 If you have a mismatched Update file use this option along with the base game you have to remarry the Update file data and generate one compatible with the base game.

 2. Merge Game + Update
-If you'd like to install a game as 1 file use this option.
+If you'd like to install a game as 1 file or save hdd space use this option.

 3. Backup Backported Files
 Choose a file that has previously had work done to make it compatible with lower firmware and backup the *backport* data.
 It will be turned into a .zip archive file.